 We first aimed to determine whether the coexisting bacteria and phages had evolved during these experiments, with the ultimate aim of determining whether they coevolved.
 To analyse this, we isolated bacteria and phages from samples taken at 1, 4 and 9 dpi.
 Specifically, we isolated 12 bacterial clones and 12 phage clones per time point from each replicate experiment where bacteria and phages coexisted for at least nine days.
 However, since the population dynamics associated with the 106-108 pfus infection regimes was virtually identical, we decided to limit our downstream analyses to the 108 treatment only, resulting in a total of 8 replicate populations that were examined in detail (see Figure 1).
 Using the 288 bacterial clones and 288 phage clones that were isolated from these replicate experiments, we first examined whether the bacteria and phage had evolved increased resistance and infectivity over time.
 This was done by measuring resistance of each individual bacterial clone against all phage clones derived from the same replicate experiment, and measuring infectivity of each individual phage clone against all bacterial clones from the same replicate experiment.
-This analysis revealed that mean phage infectivity, i.e. the proportion of all host genotypes that can be infected by a given phage genotype, increased from X± at day 1 to X± at day 9, and that mean host resistance, i.e. the proportion of all phage genotypes resisted by a given host genotype, increased from X± at day 1 to X± at day 9 (Figure 2).
-Collectively, these data show that both the bacteria and the phages had evolved increased resistance and infectivity during the experiments described above.
+This analysis revealed that mean phage infectivity, i.e. the proportion of all host genotypes that can be infected by a given phage genotype, increased significantly from 0.29 (CI = 0.08, 0.48) at 1 dpi to 0.57 (0.37, 0.74) at 4 dpi, but stayed statistically similar from 4 to 9 dpi (M=0.53, CI=0.33, 0.74).
+Mean host resistance, i.e. the proportion of all phage genotypes resisted by a given host genotype, increased significantly each day, from 0.01 (0.00, 0.05) at 1 dpi to 0.67 (0.18, 0.96) at 4 dpi, and to 0.99 (0.96, 0.99) at 9 dpi (Figure 2).
+Collectively, these data show that bacteria evolved to resist essentially all phage genotypes by 9 dpi, but phage did not evolve high levels of infectivity to match.

 Next, we wanted to verify that acquisition of novel spacers formed the mechanistic basis of bacterial resistance evolution during these experiments.
 We therefore performed PCR analysis on CRISPR1 and CRISPR3 of S. thermophilus DGCC7710, since these loci have previously been shown to acquire novel spacers under similar conditions, whereas acquisition of spacers targeting phage D2972 into CRISPR2 and CRISPR4 has not been observed (Horvath 2008; Paez-Espino MBio).
-This revealed that … here describe proportion of bacteria that acquired 1, 2, 3 etc novel spacers in each locus for all time points.
+This revealed that timepoint had a significant effect on the mean number of spacers acquired by a given clone (2(6,1140)=32.9, p<0.0001)(Figure 3A), with all clones acquiring at least one spacer by 9 dpi and most acquiring two (M=0.55, CI = 0.45, 0.65)(Figure 3B).
 Also correlate with resistance data (Figure 3).
 These data demonstrate that all clones that had acquired resistance also had acquired at least one novel spacer in either CRISPR1 or CRISPR3, suggesting that resistance is CRISPR-mediated.
 Furthermore, Sanger sequencing of all CRISPR amplicons confirmed that all spacers that had been acquired indeed targeted the phage D2972.